Bit Boy!! Arcade

 Bit Boy!!
 Arcade is an action video game developed by Austrian indie studio Bplus for Nintendo 3DS' eShop service.
-It was released in the United States on April 17, 2014 and in Europe on April 24, 2014.
-It's a sequel to the 2009 released Bit Boy!! for Nintendo's WiiWare service and the second installment of the Bit Boy!! series.
+It was released in the United States on April 17, 2014, and in Europe on April 24, 2014.
+It is a sequel to the 2009 released Bit Boy!! for Nintendo's WiiWare service and the second installment of the Bit Boy!! series.
 It uses a 3D, isometric playing field, with polygon characters.

-According to Bplus two more sequels would be released in an undefined future.
+According to Bplus, two more sequels would be released in an undefined future.